Penn–Calvert boundary dispute: History of the boundary dispute

-On July 20, 1701, the people of the Lower Counties (now Delaware) petitioned Penn for a separate legislature and administrative officers from Pennsylvania's.
+On July 20, 1701, the people of the Lower Counties in present-day Delaware petitioned Penn for a separate legislature and administrative officers from Pennsylvania's.
 Penn granted the request on August 28, and he commissioned a survey of the Twelve Mile Circle to determine the formal boundaries between Pennsylvania and the Lower Counties.
 Isaac Taylor of Pennsylvania and Thomas Piersons of New Castle were selected as the surveyors.
 They began their survey at a dyke in New Castle in September 1701, and ended their survey of the boundary arc in October.
 There were a number of errors in their survey.
 This was the first formal attempt to determine the boundaries created by the Twelve-Mile Circle, but far from the last.

 Charles Calvert petitioned Queen Anne in 1709 to dismiss the portions of the 1683 ruling which had granted Penn land below the 40th parallel.
 Penn opposed Calvert's petition, and on June 23, 1710, the queen dismissed it.
 After the queen's ruling, both the Pennsylvania and Delaware assemblies accepted the Taylor-Piersons boundaries.
 This did not resolve the issue of border disputes on the ground.
 There were continued instances of the Maryland government granting land to Marylanders within the Delaware borders, and clashes between sheriffs in the two territories over appropriate jurisdiction.
 Further, the Delaware Assembly repealed its approval of the circular boundaries just one year after approving them.

 Charles Calvert, the 3rd Lord Baltimore, died in 1715, and William Penn died in 1718.
 Benedict Calvert, 4th Baron Baltimore died just two months after his father, so the boundary dispute was carried forth by Charles Calvert, 5th Baron Baltimore on Maryland's side, and by Penn's children John, Thomas, and Richard on the Pennsylvania side.